Traditional Cremation Costs in Ohio (2026)

 Cremation in Ohio is no longer the quiet alternative it was a generation ago.
 At a 55% adoption rate, it has moved into the mainstream — and with direct cremation running about $1,700 versus $7,100 for a full traditional funeral, the economic case is clear.
-This guide covers what Ohio families actually pay, what the regulations require, and where the real decisions live.
+Beyond Ohio, a funeral cost calculator to compare cremation, burial, and service prices by state can help you understand how these figures fit into the broader national picture as you evaluate what Ohio families actually pay, what the regulations require, and where the real decisions live.

 Types of Cremation in Ohio